 “Initially we began using our bore-well as a back-up water source,” Sathiyan told CNBC-TV18, “But we soon discovered massive amounts of sediment in our groundwater.
 The water also began getting more saline as time passed.”

 The incident was not surprising.
 Most homes in the vicinity, contending with near-stoppage of corporation water, have begun using their bore-wells at the same time.
 Usage of groundwater has become the new normal.
 This means that increased salinity and sedimentation is a byproduct of increased usage.

 A look at water levels across Chennai’s four reservoirs can provide some perspective to what millions of homes in Chennai are contending with, every day.
 On June 11, 2019, the Cholavaram Reservoir had officially run dry, according to the Chennai Metro Water website.
-It had a capacity of 1,081million cubic feet.
+It had a capacity of 1,081million cubic feet (MCFT).

 After the Madras High Court pulled up the Tamil Nadu Government for not doing enough to fight off the water crisis, the state’s policymakers decided to set up a monitoring committee, which it hopes will keep a watch on the deteriorating water situation in the state.

 “The issue is quite simple.
 Chennai’s daily demand for water in 950 million litres, while its supply is only 750 million litres,” said a Metro Water official, “This 650 MLD supply — ‘MLD’ refers to million litres per day — also includes 200 MLD supplied by private tankers.”
 So, in essence, the government is able to provide for just about 450 MLD through desalination plants and existing reservoirs.